dece/Bebop/README.md

 - History
 - Caching
-- Bookmarks: it's just a text file with bindings.
+- Bookmarks (it's just a text file with bindings)
 - Downloads

 Check out [this board](BOARD.txt) for what's done and coming next.